goetzr/embedded_learning/esp/esp32/boards/ESP32-DevKitC/projects/blinky/notes/journal.md

 - Switched to the 10 A fuse port and LED lights up, current says 70 mA
 - Measuring voltage across resistor outside circuit with Fluke meter lights up the LED and reads 0.95 V.
     Not sure what this is, it's too low to light the LED, but the LED was lit up.
+### 21Sep 2025
+- My multimeter must be used with the 10 A fuse port to read current
+	- The 200 mA port doesn't seem to to work
+	- The fluke multimeter can't measure sub 1 A currents
+- Completed test circuit
+- Tried red, green, and blue LEDs.
+Verified the following forward voltages:
+	- Red: 1.8 V
+	- Green: 2.2 V
+	- Blue 3 V
+- I didn't try yellow, but it's between red and green so I'll assume 2.0 V